Stephanie Kwolek: Awards, honors, and legacy

 For her discovery of Kevlar, Kwolek was awarded the DuPont company's Lavoisier Medal for outstanding technical achievement in 1995, as a "Persistent experimentalist and role model whose discovery of liquid crystalline polyamides led to Kevlar aramid fibers."
 At the time of her death in 2014, she was still the only female employee to receive that honor.
 Her discovery generated several billion dollars of revenue for DuPont, but she never benefited directly from it financially.

 In 1980, Kwolek received the Chemical Pioneer Award from the American Institute of Chemists, and an Award for Creative Invention from the American Chemical Society.
 In 1995, Kwolek was added to the National Inventors Hall of Fame.
 In 1996, she received the National Medal of Technology and the IRI Achievement Award.
 In 1997, she received the Perkin Medal from the American Chemical Society.
 In 2003, she was inducted into the National Women's Hall of Fame.
+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Kwolek for 1966.

 She was awarded honorary degrees by Carnegie Mellon University (2001), Worcester Polytechnic Institute (1981) and Clarkson University (1997).

 The Royal Society of Chemistry grants a biennial 'Stephanie L Kwolek Award', "to recognise exceptional contributions to the area of materials chemistry from a scientist working outside the UK".

 Kwolek is featured as one of the Royal Society of Chemistry's 175 Faces of Chemistry.

 Later life

 During her 40 years as a research scientist, she received 17 patents.

 In 1986, Kwolek retired as a research associate for DuPont.
 Toward the end of her life, she consulted for DuPont and served on both the National Research Council and the National Academy of Sciences.

 After retirement, Kwolek dedicated herself to science education and outreach.
 She regularly visited classrooms to demonstrate chemistry experiments and inspire students, especially young girls, to pursue STEM careers.
 She also remained active in professional organizations, advocating for women in science and offering mentorship to early-career chemists.
-She continued writing about scientific demonstrations and remained intellectually engaged until her passing.
+She continued writing about scientific demonstrations and remained intellectually engaged until her death.

 Kwolek died at the age of 90 in Talleyville, Delaware, on June 18, 2014.
 She was a practicing Catholic and her funeral was held at St. Joseph on the Brandywine Catholic Church in Greenville, Delaware.